bzollern/bzollern.github.io/_posts/2023-01-19-2023-MIT-Mystery-Hunt.md

 We suddenly discover a basement to the factory, and I pile onto [Think Fast](https://puzzlefactory.place/basement/think-fast) because it looked interesting.
 Not much happens, we eventually run through everything and discover an interaction at the end, I end up not participating in said interaction because we wanted to wait for HQ to reopen and it happened while I was taking a mid-day nap.

 In the meantime, though, I grabbed [the puzzle labeled with a single 🐍 emoji](https://puzzlefactory.place/basement/snake) and pull through it with one other person.
-I then moved to [Now I Know](https://interestingthings.museum/puzzles/now-i-know) (which was most of the way through identifying all the pictures), note the seemingly omnipresent Thai theme among the images, find out that Thai calls vowels "sara", and end up going most of the way through the puzzle alone (though I still needed to ask a teammate to interpret the final cluephrase after Google Translate spat garbage at me[^thai]).
+I then moved to [Now I Know](https://interestingthings.museum/puzzles/now-i-know) (which was most of the way through identifying all the pictures), guessed what the puzzle was about off vibes, and end up going most of the way through the puzzle alone (though I still needed to ask a teammate to interpret the final cluephrase after Google Translate spat garbage at me[^translate]).

 I then get pulled aside briefly to look at [a beatboxing puzzle](https://puzzlefactory.place/office/the-radio), but I don't notice anything new ("ORANGE BLACK GOLD"?
 Really, of all the things they could have used they chose resistor code?) and instead tag to [City Placement](https://interestingthings.museum/puzzles/city-placement), a puzzle about guessing major American cities and hoping the roads around their town hall match one of the maps in the puzzle.
 We eventually figure out the maps come in pairs (the city hall and some random fire engine in the city for whatever reason) and that puzzle eventually falls as well.